kdn251/dotfiles/README.md

 5. Run `crontab -l > ~/dotfiles/crontab_knaught` to get up to date crontab file to push to repo and pull down on other machines.
 On other machines run `crontab ~/dotfiles/crontab_knaught` (or wherever the file lives) to recreate the cron jobs on the new machine
 6. Copy my `~/.zshrc` file from another machine directly/safely since it has credentials in it
 7. Start all necessary services I rely on with `sudo systemctl starts SERVICE_NAME` (still need to gather this list of services and place them in a script to start the all)
+8. Probably need to run `sudo stow -t / root-etc` to stow files in `/etc` correctly (maybe can add this to startup script as well)